What are the Best Places to Live in Birmingham?

 To help you pick the best place to live in Birmingham, we’ve put together a list of some of the city’s top areas and what makes each one special.

 1. Sutton Coldfield & Four Oaks

-Sutton Coldfield and Four Oaks is a family-friendly community with quite a few convenient commuting options.
-Its known for its natural beauty—plenty of which can be found within its 2,400-acre reserve.
+Sutton Coldfield and Four Oaks officially known as the “The Royal Town of Sutton Coldfield“ is a family-friendly community with quite a few convenient commuting options.
+It is known for its natural beauty—plenty of which can be found within its 2,400-acre reserve.

-However, when it comes to housing, Sutton Coldfield and Four Oaks is a bit pricey, with the average house costing around £330,000.
+However, when it comes to housing, Sutton Coldfield and Four Oaks are a bit pricey, with the average house costing around £330,000.

 When searching for the best place to live in Birmingham, many recommend Digbeth.
 Housing prices are reasonable, and the area is culturally diverse.
 Digbeth’s architecture is a combination of some of Birmingham’s oldest and newest buildings and hosts a blossoming creative industry.
 If you are in the digital or cultural business and want a home close to where you work, put Digbeth on your list.

 If you don’t know, let me tell you that this place played an important while hosting the 2022 Commonwealth Games, with Basketball and Volleyball events.

 Don’t let this area’s name mislead you.
 Mailbox is actually one of the most luxurious neighborhoods in the West Midlands.
 If you enjoy rubbing shoulders with the wealthy and shopping in high-end stores, then Mailbox is the best place to live in Birmingham.

 Some of the most famous destinations in the neighborhood are Everyman Cinema, Nicky Clarke, and Harvey Nichols.